gregberns/MonitoringAndAlertingEssentials/Talk.md

 * Once area is identified as a problem area, how do we determine a cause?
     * Logs - Show you details of *what* happened, hopefully a *why* can be inferred

-### Pyramid of Data Volume

-top is alerts - a couple a day next is monitoring calculations - next is metrics and logs, but logs are separate and very large

-### STOP
+## STOP

 Don't be intimidated....

 > KISS - Keep it stupid simple

 Don't try and do everything at once.
 Take it one step at a time and make small iterative improvements.

 ## Concepts

+Start with the basics, then address the next layer when

-* Logging
+* Logging - add basic logging
-* Metrics
+* Metrics - add simple tracking metrics (REDs)
-* Monitoring
+* Monitoring - create calculations, thresholds that will identify issues
-* Alerting
+* Alerting - get notifications when issues are occuring

-* Alerting - Know *that* something has occured (Email, Phone call, etc) (Image of Woof from the Office)
-* Monitoring - Detect *when* something goes wrong (Calculation based on metrics)
-    * alert is sent *because* of a monitor
-* Metrics - impartial tracker of things... aggregates the *who* and *where*
-    * metrics are used by the monitoring system to do calculations
-* Logs - Show you details of *what* happened, hopefully a *why* can be inferred
-    * metrics help identify where in the logs to look

 ## Logging